apache/plc4x/plc4j/integrations/apache-nifi/README.md

 ## Plc4xSinkRecordProcessor

-This processor is <ins>record oriented</ins>, formatting output flowfile content using a Record Writer (for further information see [NiFi Documentation](https://nifi.apache.org/docs/nifi-docs/html/record-path-guide.html#overview)).
+This processor is <ins>record oriented</ins>, reads from a formated input flowfile content using a Record Reader (for further information see [NiFi Documentation](https://nifi.apache.org/docs/nifi-docs/html/record-path-guide.html#overview)).

 The Plc4xSinkRecord Processor can be configured using the common properties defined above and the following property:
-- *Record Writer:* Specifies the Controller Service to use for writing results to a flowfile.
-The Record Writer may use Inherit Schema to emulate the inferred schema behavior, i.e. an explicit schema need not be defined in the writer, and will be supplied by the same logic used to infer the schema from the column types.
+- *Record Reader:* Specifies the Controller Service to use for reading input variables from a flowfile.
+The Record Reader may use Inherit Schema to emulate the inferred schema behavior.

-For the **Record Writer** property, any writer included in NiFi could be used, such as JSON, CSV, etc (also custom writers can be created).
+For the **Record Reader** property, any reader included in NiFi could be used, such as JSON, CSV, etc (also custom readers can be created).

 ## Plc4xSourceRecordProcessor